decaby7e/netscrape/README.md

 # netscrape
-A collection of tools used for my project netscrape
+A collection of tools used for my project netscrape, a real-time network metadata analyzer